 Every application is reviewed by members of the Community Foundation’s volunteer scholarship selection committees.
 The application is reviewed first for eligibility as the Community Foundation must adhere to the specific eligibility criteria established by scholarship fund donors.
 After review, scholarship applications are evaluated on an objective and competitive basis, considering academic and nonacademic factors such as financial need, leadership, community service, and special circumstances.

 Award Announcement and Payment

-Students will be notified of award status by May 1.
-If you are awarded a scholarship, you will be provided instructions via email.
-You will need to sign a scholarship agreement and provide verification of enrollment.
+Students will be notified of award status by May 8th by email.
+If you are awarded a scholarship, you will be provided instructions via email to sign a scholarship agreement and provide verification of enrollment.
 Once we receive the required signatures and documentation, we schedule payment directly to the school of your choice.

 For questions or more information, contact Julie Mott at (509) 663-7716 or email email@example.com.